Third Militarism: Infrastructural developments

 Benavides began a major highway construction programme, which he named the "plan vial".
 He aimed for the programme to connect Peru's major regions through a modern, national highway.
-He aimed to finish the plan before he left office for concerns of abrupt discontination of support from sponsors.
+He aimed to finish the plan before he left office for concerns of abrupt discontinuation of support from sponsors.

 In total, 3700 miles of road were built by the end of his regime, with 40000 workers being enlisted in the project for his final 2 years.
 The result was a central highway which was able to connect many major cities of the country together.
 2000 miles of road were also built in Peru as part of the Pan-American Highway, which connected all the coastal cities of Peru.

 The port of Matarani was upgraded to be a deep-water facility, which would replace Mollando as the main water outlet of Peru.
 Using funds from the agricultural bank, Benavides enhanced the country's irrigation system, watering about 130 000 acres of land and upgrading facilities which served 275 000 acres.
 Studies were also undertaken in order to irrigate another 400 000 acres, with considerable effort taken to supply water to the Sierra of Peru.
 The Bureau of Montana Lands and Colonization was made to assist in the project, beginning efforts to resettle farmers in Peru's Amazonian territory.
 Modern water systems were engineered for 25 provincial towns, completing an unfinished promise of Leguía.